Sarah-Hesham-2022/Covid19_Pneumonia_Normal_Image_CNN_Classification-and-Deployment/README.md

 While running this model on google colab, you have to be signed in to kaggle.com and make a token and upload it, as I am connecting kaggle with colab so as not to download the data on my PC.

 Also at the end I am saving the model.h5 on google drive, so there will be a connection request to your google drive account to save the model.

+At the end I have made a python code to use my .h5 file, i.e. deep learning model to test new data randomly selected from the internet.
+Simple Model Deployment.

+I have also uploaded the random pictures 9.